High-Level System Change: Protecting Business and Society

 Flawed systems usually change involuntarily through collapse.
 Collapse of current systems would bring unprecedented suffering and disruption.
-Voluntary high-level system change is by far our best option.
+Voluntary high-level system change is our best option by far.
 It also is the most complex challenge facing business and society.
 Humanity is tremendously creative and talented.
 If we devote enough time, attention and resources, we can evolve our systems into sustainable forms.
 This paper summarizes how to achieve this goal and the benefits of doing so.

 The implied economics of nature are nearly infinitely more sophisticated than human economic and other systems.
 Nature enables nearly all plants and animals to reach their fullest potential without inhibiting the ability of future generations to survive and prosper.
 Nature produces no waste, lives on renewable resources, equitably distributes resources, decentralizes production and equally values current and future generations.
 As parts of nature, we have the innate ability to match its immense coordination, symmetry, sophistication and true long-term prosperity.